 Before your auction is over, you may check your listing and see that you made more than you imagined.
 This does not happen all the time, but it’s not uncommon!

-The Process to Become a Seller is Easy
+The Process of becoming a Seller is Easy.

 Creating an eBay store is so easy that anyone can do it.
-You can do it through:
+You can do it through the following: